 An investment banker, an author and now a screenplay writer, Chetan Bhagat has churned six best-selling novels, four of which have been adapted into films including the record breaking 3 Idiots and this year’s 100 crore hit 2 States.
 He turned scriptwriter with Salman Khan’s 200 crore hit Kick and now plans to turn producer with the film adaptation of his latest, Half Girlfriend.

 Not even bullets can silence this journalist!
 In 2012, Tongam Rina, the Associate Editor of Arunachal Times was shot at close range for writing against the endemic corruption in her state.
 Now recovered from her injuries, she continues her journalism of courage highlighting how hydro-dams and tribal fault lines are tearing Arunachal Pradesh apart.
 Rina is the only Indian journalist to have found a place in the list of '100 Information Heroes' released by ‘Reporters Without Borders’ this year.

 Hyderabad-born Satya Nadella is the third CEO in technology giant Microsoft’s history.
 Nadella has successfully avoided fading into the giant shadows of his predecessors Bill Gates and Steve Ballmer.
 Sensing the wind, he is steering Microsoft from a Device and Services company to cloud services, the department he once headed.
-For successfully breaking the glass ceiling as one of America’s icons, CNN-IBN awards him the Indian of the Year 2014 in the Global Indian category.
+For successfully breaking the glass ceiling as one of America’s icons, CNN-NEWS18 awards him the Indian of the Year 2014 in the Global Indian category.

 The credit for the oldest statehood movement of India this that led to the creation of Telangana in 2014 goes to K Chandrasekhar Rao.
 A former TDP leader, who a decade ago broke ranks and resuscitated the Telangana movement, Rao is now the first Chief Minister of India's 29th state.